Equilibrium Computation in Resource Allocation Games: Introduction

 One of the core topics in computational economics, operations research and optimization is the computation of equilibria.
 As pointed out by several researchers (e.g.~\cite{Chen09complexity,DaskalakisGP09}), the computational tractability of a solution concept contributes to its credibility as a plausible prediction of the outcome of competitive environments in practice.
 The most accepted solution concept in non-cooperative game theory is the Nash equilibrium -- a strategy profile, from which no player wants to unilaterally deviate.
 While a Nash equilibrium generally exists only in mixed strategies, the practically important class of congestion games admits pure Nash equilibria, see Rosenthal~\cite{Rosenthal73a}.
 In the classical model of Rosenthal, a pure strategy of a player consists of a subset of resources, and the congestion cost of a resource depends only on the number of players choosing the same resource.

 While the complexity of computing equilibria for (discrete) congestion games has been intensively studied over the last decade (cf.~\cite{Ackermann08,CaragiannisFGS11,CaragiannisFGS15,Chien11,Fabrikant04,Skopalik08}), the equilibrium computation problem for the \emph{continuous} variant, that is, for \emph{atomic splittable congestion games} is much less explored.
 In such a game, a player is associated with a positive demand and a collection of allowable subsets of the resources.
 A strategy for a player is a (possibly fractional) distribution of the player-specific demand over the allowable subsets.
 This quite basic model has been extensively studied, starting in the 80's in the context of traffic networks (Haurie and Marcotte~\cite{Haurie85}) and later for modeling communication networks (cf. Orda et al.~\cite{Orda93} and Korilis et al.~\cite{Korilis1997,KorilisLO95}), and logistics networks (Cominetti et al.~\cite{Cominetti09}).
-Regarding polynomial time algorithms for equilibrium computation, we are only aware of two prior works: (1) For affine player-independent cost functions, there exists a convex potential whose global minima are pure Nash equilibria, see~Cominetti et al.~\cite{Cominetti09}.
+Regarding polynomial time algorithms for equilibrium computation, we are only aware of four works: (1) For affine player-independent cost functions, there exists a convex potential whose global minima are pure Nash equilibria, see~Cominetti et al.~\cite{Cominetti09}.
 Thus, for any $\epsilon>0$ one can compute an $\epsilon$-approximate equilibrium in polynomial time by convex programming methods.
 (2) Huang~\cite{Huang13} also considered affine player-independent cost functions, and he devised a combinatorial algorithm computing an exact equilibrium for routing games on symmetric $s$-$t$ graphs that are so-called \emph{well-designed}.
 This condition is met for instance by series-parallel graphs.
 His proof technique also uses the convex potential.
+(3) After the initial publication of the conference version of this article, Bhaskar and Lolakapuri~\cite{BhaskarL18} proposed two algorithms with exponential worst-case complexity that compute approximate Nash equilibria in games with convex costs, when set systems consist of singletons only.
+(4) Klimm and Warode~\cite{klimm18} recently proved that computing a pure Nash equilibrium for atomic splittable and integer-splittable network congestion games with affine player-specific costs is PPAD-complete (see~\cite{Papadimitriou94}).
+In light of these hardness results, it becomes clear that some restrictions on the strategy space are likely to be necessary to obtain polynomial time algorithms for equilibrium computation.